googleapis/google-cloud-python/docs/pubsub/subscriber/index.rst

 Once you have created a subscription (or if you already had one), the next step is to pull data from it.
-The subscriber client uses the :meth:`~.pubsub_v1.subscriber.client.Client.subscribe` method to start a backgroud thread to receive messages from Pub/Sub and calls a callback with each message received.
+The subscriber client uses the :meth:`~.pubsub_v1.subscriber.client.Client.subscribe` method to start a background thread to receive messages from Pub/Sub and calls a callback with each message received.

 .. code-block:: python